arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-key-vault.md

 ## Setting a secret value with BASE64 encoded file-content into Azure Key Vault

-Sets a secret certificate with BASE64 encoding from a file as plain text in Azure Key Vault.
+Uploads the content of a file as a Base64 encoded string, as plain text, into an Azure Key Vault secret.
+Can be useful when having to refer to a certificate from within an ARM-template.

 | Parameter      | Mandatory | Description                                                                          |
 | -------------- | --------- | ------------------------------------------------------------------------------------ |